michaeldwood/GildedRoseKata/README.md

 On the left hand click "Online" and search for NUnit.
 Install "NUnit 3 Test Adapter".

 ### Running the tests.
-Go to Test > Run > All Tests
+Within Visual Studio, go to: Test > Run > All Tests

-Alternatively, CTRL+R, A
+Alternatively, press CTRL+R, A

 ## Build & Run